WICG/attribution-reporting-api/EVENT.md

 194](https://github.com/WICG/conversion-measurement-api/issues/194).

 - `trigger_data`: optional coarse-grained data to identify the triggering event.
-- `trigger_priority`: optional signed 64-bit integer representing the priority
-of this trigger compared to other triggers for the same source.
+- `priority`: optional signed 64-bit integer representing the priority of this trigger compared to other triggers for the same source.
 - `deduplication_key`: optional unsigned 64-bit integer which will be used to deduplicate multiple triggers which contain the same deduplication_key for a